musapkahraman/battleship/README.md

 ### Client

-- Add the folder "Battleship-Client" to your projects in Unity Hub.
+- Add the client folder (Battleship/Battleship-Client) to your projects in Unity Hub.
 - Open the project in Unity 2019.4.9f1
 - Enable loading the "master" scene on Play button press in the editor using the menu bar:
 ```